OlympusDAO-Education/Documentation/using-the-website/bonds.md

 3. After the "Approve" transaction has been processed successfully, click "Bond" and sign the transaction.
 Voila, you have purchased your first DAI bond!

-_Note: The "Approve" transaction is only needed when bonding for the first time; subsequent bonding only requires you to perform the "Bond" transaction._

 #### Hades

 Hades is a feature that allows you to purchase bond and send it to another account.
 This is useful when you wish to purchase another bond while the current bond is being vested - if the same account holds multiple bonds, the pending rewards from the earlier bonds will be forfeited.